Cooperation-org/onboarding/README.md

 Welcome!
 This repo is your onboarding workspace.
 You'll practice real skills, apply team principles, and earn verifiable attestations for your work.

+_core team members: this is the Onboarding repo for *interns* ; here is the [onboarding *project*](https://github.com/Cooperation-org/projects/tree/main/projects/Current/onboarding)

 ## How This Works

 1. **Choose your track**: [General](tracks/general/) (non-technical) or [Developer](tracks/developer/)